 What is cevimeline (Evoxac)?

-Cevimeline may also be used for other purposes not listed in this medication guide.
+Cevimeline may also be used for purposes not listed in this medication guide.

 What are the possible side effects of cevimeline (Evoxac)?

-Stop taking cevimeline and call your doctor at once if you have any of these serious side effects:
+Stop using cevimeline and call your doctor at once if you have:

 - dry mouth;